 Medicare is a federal program that helps older adults and younger people with disabilities pay for healthcare.
-Across the country, nearly 62.1 million people get their health coverage from Medicare, including approximately 2.1 million people in Michigan.
+Approximately 2.1 million people in Michigan get their healthcare coverage from Medicare.

 If you’re shopping for Medicare plans in Michigan, you may be wondering what options are available and how to choose the plan that’s right for you.